Nevana/personal-website/README.md

 - simple version of my personal website based on nodejs &amp; express &amp; docker

-- this example is to run the image behind a nginx reverse proxy
+- this example is to run the image behind a reverse proxy

 # Get started